phkim14/288clouds/_posts/2020-05-26-tips-for-remote-VCDX-defense.md

 - During the design scenario, I used a blank PowerPoint presentation.
 I used the first slide to write out the requirements, constraints, assumptions, risks, and additional notes.
 ![designscenario](/assets/images/vcdx-remote-defense-tips/designscenario.PNG)

 - I created a new slide every time I wanted to draw something.
 I practiced doing this in mock scenarios so that I got used to creating diagrams with PowerPoint shapes.
-I would flip back and forth the slides, and during the defense, I frequently went back to the first slide to make sure I was covering all the requirements.
+I would flip back and forth between the slides as necessary, and during the defense, I frequently went back to the first slide to make sure I was covering all the requirements.
 ![designscenario2](/assets/images/vcdx-remote-defense-tips/designscenario2.PNG)